scala/improvement-proposals/content/drop-stdlib-forwards-bin-compat.md

 If the project continues using an old version of sbt, the build tool will keep the Scala library pinned.
 The new library might reference definitions that don't exist in the older Scala library, leading to linkage errors.

+### Scala.js and Scala Native

+Scala.js distributes a JavaScript version of the Scala library.
+This artifact is currently released once per Scala.js version.
+When a new Scala version comes out, a new Scala.js compiler is released, but the Scala library artifact continues to be used until the next Scala.js version.
+This scheme does not work if the new Scala version has new definitions, so it needs to be adjusted.
+Finding a solution for this problem is necessary and part of the implementation phase.

+A similar situation might exist for Scala Native.

 ### Compiler and Library Version Mismatch

 Defining the `scalaVersion` in a project would no longer pin the standard library to that exact version.